iamvivekanand/ML/07 Logistic Regression/readme.md

-I have a few theories about what is a Logistic Regression and have tried to show the implementation using built-in iris dataset.
+I have given a few theories about what is a Logistic Regression and have tried to show the implementation using built-in iris dataset.